torquebox/torquebox.org/news/2011-07-05-building-torquebox.md

 there would have been too much churn.

 Instead, we followed the strategy of producing our own AS7 builds, and rebasing TorqueBox against the JBoss AS code on our own schedule, with builds we created.
+Tyipcally every week to 10 days we'd adjust our build to use the latest nightly of AS7.
+While we ultimately still had to accomodate all the changes occurring within AS7 (some of them rather large), we were able to organize our time and jump through these hoops when convenient for us.
+Additionally, since we consider AS7 our upstream, we were able to submit patches to their repository, and see the changes much quicker than if we'd waited for their next official drop.

-This represents a slight challenge, because working with Maven **SNAPSHOT** dependencies is a recipe for insanity and non-repeatable builds.
+This strategy represetned a slight challenge, because working with Maven **SNAPSHOT** dependencies is a recipe for insanity and non-repeatable builds.
 What we wanted was "real" releases of AS7 to work against, but on our schedule.